m0n0ph1/VS2015_HandMadeHero/Handmade Hero Builder/README.md

-NOT FINISHED HandMade Hero Multi Platform Auto Builder
+NOT FINISHED
 =========================================
+NOT FINISHED

-NOT FINISHED The complete build solution for the current platforms:
+The complete build solution for the current platforms:

 * Windows Visual Studio 2015
 * Linux GNU Compiler